keboola/blog/_posts/2018-10-11-three-critical.md

 coverphoto_slider: "/uploads/critical.jpg"

 ---
-## Three Critical Steps to Evangelize the New in Business Intelligence and Analytics

 by [Kasey Jones Tonsfeldt](http://blog.keboola.com/author/20616)

 The rapid evolution in business intelligence and analytics capabilities is both exhilarating and overwhelming.